Outdoor Furniture Buying Guide

 - Measure the available space carefully and be sure to pay close attention to the dimensions of the furniture when making a purchase.
 To get an idea of how the furniture will look in situ, mark out those dimensions in newspaper.

 - Always opt for outdoor furniture made from hardwearing, weatherproof materials.
-If you expect to use said furniture infrequently, look for low maintenance options like rattan chairs with an aluminium frame.
+If you expect to use said furniture infrequently, look for low maintenance options like resin wicker chairs with an aluminium frame.

 - Opt for furniture that suits the size and layout of your outdoor areas.
 For example, a bistro table with foldable chairs will be perfect for a small balcony but lost on a large patio.